 A Londoner who wrote a lot of very different material, he looms super large over the late 1580’s and early 1590’s.
-We’re close to completing an overview of his extant dramatic works – though the breadth of his canon has many flanging edges.
+We’ve completed an overview of his extant dramatic works, and some other more doubtful texts – the breadth of his canon has many flanging edges.
 Plays listed in order of height.

 The Arraignment of Paris – a little oasis of the pastoral, with gods and goddesses, golden balls and magical trees.
 And poor Colin!

 The Hunting of Cupid – a lost play, fragments of which survive.
 Like Paris above, it seems to be about gods and love.
 This audio version of the fragments is a play through the surviving text.

 The Battle of Alcazar – based on relatively recent history, it’s all about getting to the battle.
 Featuring spectacle, fireworks, and very lost sea captains.

 David and Bathsabe – it’s a play featuring sexual violence and asks, if doesn’t always answer, questions of male power.

 The Troublesome Reign of King John – we’re explored this play over four sessions and had a lot to discuss.

 Edward I – exploring sessions are available, as well as a ballad on Queen Elinor (not by Peele), which muddles which Elinor somewhat.